Links Avenue cul-de-sac trial

 For more information on the trial, visit Links Avenue cul-de-sac trial.

 The wastewater upgrade continues between Third Avenue and Sixth Avenue, which sees lane closures on both the northbound and southbound lanes.
 During this period, northbound traffic will be diverted onto the other side of the road, with a single lane operating in each direction.
-There will also be a lane closure on Third Avenue, as the team progress with this section.
+The wastewater upgrade down Sixth Avenue is underway.
+There will be no access into Sixth Avenue from Cameron Road, a left-hand turn out of Sixth Avenue is maintained.

-Work on the eastern side of Cameron Road between Ninth and Eleventh Avenue is progressing well, with the work between Sixth and Ninth Avenue, and Twelfth and Thirteenth Avenue complete for now.
+Work on the eastern side of Cameron Road between Ninth and Fifteenth Avenue is progressing well, with the work between Sixth and Ninth Avenue, and Twelfth and Thirteenth Avenue complete for now.
+Our work zone has extended from Ninth Avenue up to Twelfth Avenue as we continue upgrading the stormwater and streetscape.
 Vehicle traffic is reduced to one lane on the eastern side in the areas where work is taking place.

-Twelfth Avenue intersection: the centre median at the Twelfth Avenue and Cameron Road intersection is permanently closed to through traffic.
+- Twelfth Avenue: the centre median is permanently closed to through traffic.

 Visit Building our future.
 Cameron Road, Te Papa for more information.